Nikhil-Naikar/Clock-In-Clock-Out/README.md

 # Clock-In-Clock-Out

 # Description:
 A simple Clocking In and Clocking Out application built for businesses.
-The purpose of this project is to practise Vue.js (components, routing, design), Java and SpringBoot (rest API, JUnit), Docker, CI/CD pipline (Jenkins) and using AWS (EC2 instances, MySQL database).
+The purpose of this project is to practice Vue.js (components, routing, design), Java and SpringBoot (RESTful APIs, JUnit), Docker, CI/CD pipeline (Jenkins), and using AWS (EC2 instances, MySQL database).

 # Design Plan:
-- Build MySQL database for storing manager and workers infromation (name, pin, hours, pay, feedback, rating)
+- Build MySQL database for storing manager and workers information (name, pin, hours, pay, feedback, rating)
-- Build views for different pages (log in page, main page, feedback/rating page for workers, hours/pay summary page for workers, hours/pay summary page for manager, add/remove worker page, feedback/shift rating page for manager)
+- Build views for different pages (login page, main page, feedback/rating page for workers, hours/pay summary page for workers, hours/pay summary page for the manager, add/remove worker page, feedback/shift rating page for manager)
 - Vue.js for frontend,
-- Java and sprint boot for backend rest api's and communication with database
+- Java and sprint boot for backend rest APIs and communication with the database
-- Plan to setup CI/CD pipline (github, Docker, jenkins, AWS EC2 instance)
+- Plan to setup CI/CD pipeline (Github, Docker, Jenkins, AWS EC2 instance)
 - Write some JUnit Tests

 # Funtionalities: